Test Code HYPBG Hypobetalipoproteinemia Gene Panel, Varies

 This analysis targets single and multi-exon deletions/duplications; however, in some instances, single exon resolution cannot be achieved due to isolated reduction in sequence coverage or inherent genomic complexity.
 Balanced structural rearrangements (such as translocations and inversions) may not be detected.

 Genes may be added or removed based on updated clinical relevance.
-Refer to the Targeted Genes and Methodology Details for Hypobetalipoproteinemia Gene Panel for the most up to date list of genes included in this test.
-For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.
+For the most up to date list of genes included in this test and detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.

 If the patient has had an allogeneic hematopoietic stem cell transplant or a recent blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.